 Two month later, you almost forgot about your side project.
 You didn’t touch it since this freaky bug… You might have spent too much time on it.
 You burned too many neurons during this fatal night.
 A little part of yourself still love it, but the pain was too vivid.
 Now the motivation is gone…

 You want to create the side project of your dream?
-This little story described well what not to do, dear reader.
+This little story described exactly what not to do, dear reader.
 I can relate to the story above: I began numerous side projects since I caught myself coding.
 My first program in C was a side project, 18 years ago.

 This article will describe the mindset you need to successfully begin, enjoy and finish a side project.
 This is hugely important: without the good approach, your side project can become your worst nightmare.